+Three of the following:

 HIST 371 Premodern Civilizations of Asia (3)

 HIST 372 Modern Civilizations of Asia 93)

 HIST 373 History of India before 1500 (3)

 HIST 374 History of Modern India and Pakistan (3)

 HIST 375 Gandhi's India: 1869-1948 (3)

 HIST 379 History of the Middle East (3)

 HIST 381 History of Africa (3)

 HIST 383 South Africa: Struggle for Freedom (3)

+HIST 391 Historical Study of Peace (3)

+HIST 392 Women and Gender in History (3)

-- \ HIST 391 Historical Study of Peace, HIST 392 Women and Gender in History, and HIST 393 Public History count as concentration courses but do not count as the "One 300-level American, Modern European, Non-Western, or Classical and Medieval European History course." - \\History majors must participate in one of the following options.
-Both options may be completed at Messiah College Philadelphia campus. - Option 1 Participation in an approved off-campus study program, with at least one history course in the semester's curriculum.
+\HIST 391 Historical Study of Peace, HIST 392 Women and Gender in History, and HIST 393 Public History count as concentration courses but do not count as the "One 300-level American, Modern European, Non-Western, or Classical and Medieval European History course."

+Note: History majors must participate in one of the following options.
+Both options may be completed at Messiah College Philadelphia campus.

+Option 1 - Participation in an approved off-campus study program, with at least one history course in the semester's curriculum.
 The history course(s) will count toward either the core requirements or the elective requirements, and therefore will result in no net increase in credits required for the major.
-See your advisor or Department Chair for a complete list and more information about the study abroad programs. - Option 2 An approved historical Internship (INTE 394/5) of up to nine credits during the academic year or during the summer in one of the following areas: archives, museums, historical libraries and societies, historical preservation, historical research, public history, or Richmond University Internships in London.
+See your advisor or Department Chair for a complete list and more information about the study abroad programs.

+Option 2 - An approved historical Internship (INTE 394/5) of up to nine credits during the academic year or during the summer in one of the following areas: archives, museums, historical libraries and societies, historical preservation, historical research, public history, or Richmond University Internships in London.

-History Major (B.A.) with Secondary Social Studies Teaching Certification (89 Credits) History Majors wishing to be certified for social studies teaching on the secondary level (grades 7-12) may do so by admission into the Teacher Education Program.
+History Major (B.A.) with Secondary Social Studies Teaching Certification (89 Credits)

+History Majors wishing to be certified for social studies teaching on the secondary level (grades 7-12) may do so by admission into the Teacher Education Program.
 In addition to the history major, students use their elective credits for supporting courses in economics, politics, psychology, geography, and education.

-HIST 101 Western Civilization Before 1500 (3)

-HIST 102 Western Civilization Since 1500 (3)
+HIST 101 Western Civilization Before 1500 (3) HIST 102 Western Civilization Since 1500 (3)